 Within a devotional outlook on life, spiritual growth never ends.
 No matter how well you may think you have done, there's always a whole lot more around the corner.
 This is a challenge, not a problem, but it doesn't always feel that way.
 For any practices and disciplines you use, progress will often be like trying to run through a quagmire; the feet are weighed down by the thick mud, the legs pull, and you go very slowly.
 But you go nonetheless, because you have the vision to see the goal.

 "The renewal of our natures is a work of great importance.
 It is not to be done in a day.
 We have not only a new house to build up, but an old one to pull down. "

 A devotional outlook brings many blessings and gifts.
-One of the surest signs of shallow belief is if you're constantly seeking gifts and blessings for yourself and those closest to you.
+One of the surest signs of shallow belief is if you're constantly seeking gifts and of course blessings for yourself and those closest to you.
 The truly devoted understand why the gifts are given, namely, to further God's Kingdom, and to build up others in Christ's fellowship and beyond.
 They understand why God gives blessings of material or status: as tools for spreading the Good News and for making the Body's ministries function better.
 Seeking gains for self or clique or clan is, to be blunt, the sin of greed.